 “He’d ask the pig something like, ‘Who’s the biggest scoundrel in town?’”
 Johnson says, “And the pig would walk around and stop in front of the mayor.
 Then Dan would say, ‘Who’s the biggest crook in town?’, and the pig would come over and stop at Dan Rice’s feet.
 In the evening, Dan would sit in the pen with the pig and carry on a conversation.
 He’d ask the pig questions.
 He’d say, ‘Oh, really?’, and he’d repeat the answer.
 People would overhear him and be convinced that they actually heard the pig talking back to Dan Rice.
 The pig was known as being clairvoyant.”

-In the mid-19th century, blackface minstrels in vaudeville, based on racist caricatures, were a new kind of American clown, who wore black makeup instead of white and depicted slaves and former slaves as happy-go-lucky fools or buffoons.
+In the mid-19th century, blackface minstrels, who developed stock racist caricatures, were a new kind of American clown, who wore black makeup instead of white and depicted slaves, former slaves, and free blacks as happy-go-lucky fools or buffoons.
 What we think of as the beat-down tramp clown evolved from minstrelry in 1874, after many freed slaves ended up jobless and homeless.

 “Caucasian blackface performers James McIntyre and Thomas Heath are the earliest tramp clowns I’ve been able to find,” Johnson says.
 “They said their characters were based on specific African Americans they had known.
 They studied African American culture and tried to represent it accurately, although humorously.
 It was later that it deteriorated into a very negative stereotype.
 Tom Heath was the first person to perform a dance called the buck-and-wing onstage, which he had learned from African Americans.
 We refer to it as tap dancing.”